 Most movie soundtracks are digitally split up into five more more channels.
 In most instances, you’ll find channels dedicated to front, centre (dialogue) and surround signals, giving a total of five main channels, with a sixth bass-only channel dedicated to bass reinforcement.
 This bass or .1 channel contains approximately 10% of the audio content found on other channels within the ‘soundfield’ (as it only handles low bass signals), giving rise to the expression ‘5.1 surround sound’.
 In some soundtracks, an additional sixth channel of audio content has been encoded into the mix to add extra surround spaciousness, giving a 6.1 soundtrack (see our Separates section for more).
 This can be replayed either by one or two extra rear speakers, giving a total of either six or seven speakers and a sub in the system.

 Now, let’s look at the core elements of home cinema systems in more detail.
-First and foremost, you’ll need a good-quality display and preferably a big one: large-screen plasma and LCD TVs are ideal, while the best, most cinematic results are available with a projector and screen.
+First and foremost, you’ll need a good-quality display and preferably a big one: best cinematic results are achieved with a projector and screen.
 This will involve watching in a properly darkened room to ensure the best results, but in our view this only adds to the movie theatre experience.

 Next, you’ll need a source, which for most buyers, means a DVD player.
 These have become increasingly disposable items in the modern market, costing as little as the price of two DVDs in some places, but while superficially appealing, these bargain-basement buys will do little for your home theatre enjoyment.
 A higher-quality player will not only provide a better picture for your screen, it will also deliver superior sonic performance and be built to last.